vukovic98/pegasus_ms/README.md

     Open apps in one of the environments (Eclipse, IntelliJ or Spring Tool Suite) and run applications Admin app is runing on port 8080
     Hospital app is running on port 8081

+    * Hospital devices simulators *
+    Blood device simulator is running on port 8082

 #### Angular Apps
     Open apps in one environments (WebStorm, Visual Code ..) and run them with command -> ng serve --ssl